 The Corvallis Club is a private membership organization, so usually, only members and their guests can play.

-Guests staying at a Fernwood Circle Guest Houses vacation rental or extended stay rental can play through special arrangement.
+Guests staying at a Fernwood Circle Guest Houses vacation rental or extended stay rental can play through special arrangements.
 This perk is unique among Corvallis vacation rentals.

-“We are a private club, so access is limited only to Members, their guests, some reciprocal clubs and some other special avenues such as Fernwood Guests!”
+“We are a private club, so access is limited only to members, their guests, some reciprocal clubs and some other special avenues such as Fernwood Guests!”
 Jordan explained.
-(Tee times are as available, and should be booked in advance, contact your host, Alexandra for reservations before or during your stay)

-In addition to Fernwood Circle Guest Houses special arrangement, members of other Oregon based golf clubs may sometimes also have play privileges.
-“We offer reciprocity to members of a select few other private clubs and on occasion with businesses that host visitors,” explained Jimmy.
+In addition to Fernwood Circle Guest Houses special arrangement, members of other Oregon-based golf clubs may sometimes also have play privileges.
+“We offer reciprocity to members of a select few other private clubs and on occasion with businesses that host visitors,” explained Joe.
 “We do offer out of area memberships for those that live more than 75 miles from the club.”